sveljko/sveljko.github.io/_posts/2014-3-3-Hello-World.md

 But, this is software, it has no soul and plays no favorites to any values and/or (corner) cases.
 Corner case should be "just another case".

-## Sockets send and recv
+## Sockets sending and receiving nothing

 So, let's take an example of the well-known sockets functions `send()` and `recv()`.
 Both take a buffer (to send or receive) and a length (of said buffer).
-Well, at least in C, in some higher lever language an abstraction of a "vector" or some such thing might be provided, which "bundles" the two into one value (variable).
+Well, at least in C, in some higher lever language an abstraction of a "vector" or some such thing might be provided, which "bundles" the buffer and its length into one value (variable).
 But, even these two are bundled, they still exist, so this doesn't change the fundamentals of what we're going to describe here.

 Depending on your sockets implementation, the length might be `signed` or `unsigned` `int`eger of various size.
 But, let's say that, even if it's signed, passing negative values is an obvious